Beasta2768/Final-Year-Project/Proposal.md

 - Who is the project for: the client and their customers
 	- The  web app is for people who want their to have their own favourite pictures to be put together to remind them of moments and experiences of their past, when they would otherwise just have a collection of unorganised pictures.
 - Why is the project being undertaken
-	- The reason I am doi
+	- The reason I am doing this project
 - How the client and customers will benefit from the project
 	-
 - How is the student going to benefit from undertaking the project